 A dual decomposition of a 4-manifold is a description as a union of two handlebodies, each with handles of index ≤ 2 .
 In Part I we gave existence results for these in terms of spines and chain complexes over the fundamental group of the ambient manifold; here we incorporate refinements of the fundamental group.
 Suppose $\Gamma \to \pi_1 N$ is a homomorphism, then a " Γ decomposition of N" is a dual decomposition $N = M \cup W$ together with a factorization $\pi_1 W \to \Gamma \to \pi_1 N$.
-We study these using linear invariants, particularly the cellular chains of the Γ cover of W. We will not consider bilinear invariants, such as signatures, that incorporate intersection information.
+We study these using linear invariants, particularly the cellular chains of the Γ cover of W. We will not consider bilinear invariants such as signatures, that incorporate intersection information.

 There is a basic asymmetry in the behavior of dual decompositions: subtle changes of one side can force algebraic-topologically detectable changes on the other.
 We use this to probe the subtle changes.
 If we think of M as being primarily determined by the link giving the attaching map of the 2-handles, then we see invariants of W as giving information about this link.
 Or if we think of M as a surgery presentation of the 3-manifold ∂M , then invariants of W give information about this 3-manifold.
-This information is closely related to classical link and 3-manifold invariants, and to some of the more recent "quantum" invariants.
+This information is closely related to classical link and 3-manifold invariants, and to some "quantum" invariants.
+In terms of links these invariants are local and relative, measuring perturbations of a given link, inside a fixed ambient